pd2709/Blutonomy/slam/readme.md

   **slam_geometry.cpp** - geometery calculations to conduct SLAM.

-## FILES from UTS Blutonomy group AUT2022
+## SRC FILES from UTS Blutonomy group AUT2022

 **deadReckonNode.cpp** - This is our newly created file aimed to perform Dead Reckoning using both DVL and IMU Data.